Downhill mountain biking: Australia

 Australia has produced a large number of internationally successful downhill racers, including Sam Hill, Chris Kovarik, Nathan Rennie and Mick Hannah.
 The large majority of Australian downhill riding and racing is accessed by shuttling in cars, buses or by walking to the top of the track (push runs), however the venues at Mount Buller and Thredbo provide lift accessed tracks during the snow less summer months.

 Mount Stromlo, near Canberra, hosted a World Cup Round in August 2008 and the 2009 World Championships.
 The top can be accessed by either riding up singletrack, or by shuttling via the road.
-Australia's first UCI Mountain Bike World Cup was held in Cairns in 1994-1995. followed by the World Mountain Bike Championships in 1996 and again in 2017, placing Cairns on the map as the premier Australian mountain bike destination.
+Australia's first UCI Mountain Bike World Cup was held in Cairns in 1994–1995. followed by the World Mountain Bike Championships in 1996 and again in 2017, placing Cairns on the map as the premier Australian mountain bike destination.

 Austria

 Located in the Alps, Austria is very suitable for downhill riding.
 A large majority of Austria's downhill tracks are accessible via lift shuttles.
 A World Cup track called the "Planai" is located in the city of Schladming.
-It is about 5 km long with an average descent grade of about 35%.
+It is about 5 km long and with an average descent grade of about 35% it has become a legendary World Cup race track known for its technical and steep sections.

+Since 2010 Austria's biggest bike park in Leogang has taken over hosting the annual UCI World Cup DH races.
+It has also been host zu multiple Downhill World Championship events.
+The race track is called "Flying Gangster" and most of it is open to ride for amateurs visiting the bike park.
+It is known for its high speeds and an extremely difficult final section called "Vali's Hell" (named after multi-time World Cup winner and World Champion racer Valentina Höll).

 Bolivia

-Most of Bolivia’s downhill riding is done in the Andes Mountains in and around La Paz.
+Most of Bolivia's downhill riding is done in the Andes Mountains in and around La Paz.
 In the city there is the Pura Pura trail, there are also a few trails through the forest.
 Camiraya at the outskirts of La Paz has more and longer trails.
 The Loma Loma and Chu Chu trails are a little further out in Sorata.
 There are also trails in other parts of the country, for example in Cochabamba and Potosí.